aliakbarrehman/templates/README.md

 # Templates
-### Repository to contain common templates for pipeline yaml files as reference
+Repository to contain common templates for useful yaml files as reference